Rhodesian Security Forces: Combined operations

 The Rhodesian Bush War required that each of the security forces work in a combined effort to combat the enemy.
-Therefore, it became essential to establish an organisation known as Combined Operations Headquarters (COMOPS) in Salisbury to co-ordinate the efforts of each service.
+Therefore, it became essential to establish an organisation known as Combined Operations (COMOPS) in Salisbury to co-ordinate the efforts of each service.
 The Rhodesian army took the senior role in Combined Operations and was responsible for the conduct of all operations both inside and outside Rhodesia.
 COMOPS had direct command over the Joint Operational Centres (JOCs) deployed throughout the country in each of the Operational Areas.
 There was a JOC per Operational Area.

 The operational areas were known as: